Reconfigurable mechanical vibrations laboratory kit: (3) Application

 \subsection{Multi-degree of freedom}

 The fourth lab consists of investigating a simple two degree of freedom spring-mass system and is shown in Figure \ref{fig:2DOF}7.
 The physical configuration of the system is identical to the one degree of freedom system.
-Here, the setup is slightly modified by threading an additional spring and mass (hex nut) to the original mass.
+Here, the setup is slightly modified by threading a second spring and mass (hex nut) to the base of the original mass.
 Before experimentally investigating this system, students are asked to first write down the governing equation for the motion of both masses, given by $x_1(t)$ and $x_2(t)$.
-For the purposes of the model, the system is assumed to be undamped and the equations of motion are thus given by:
+For the purposes of the model, the system is assumed to be undamped and the equations of motion are thus given by

 where $y$ is the motion of the driver.
 The students are asked to solve the governing equations in order to determine the {\it two} natural frequencies of the system as well as the corresponding mode shapes.
 Then, by once again performing an experimental frequency sweep, students experimentally verify their predictions with the aid of strobing to gauge the phase difference and relative vibration amplitudes.
 There is also an intermediate frequency at which the first mass is stationary while the second mass and driver oscillate out of phase.
 Students are also asked to predict and observe this state.